Si Robertson: Military career

 After dropping out of Louisiana Tech University in Ruston, Louisiana after three quarters, he was drafted into the United States Army during the Vietnam War.
 During the war, his mother sent him a set of Tupperware cups, beans and rice, two boots, and two jars of jalapeño peppers in each boot.
 He is rarely seen without one of his plastic cups drinking iced tea, which he treats with equal importance.

 Si retired from the Army in 1993 with the rank of Sergeant First Class (E-7).
 Robertson is recognized for his military career with an exhibit at the Chennault Aviation and Military Museum in Monroe, Louisiana.

+Career

 Business with Duck Commander

 Upon retirement from the Army in 1993, Si found employment at his brother Phil's Duck Commander business.
 Si has been a big part of the growing business.
 Before retiring from Duck Commander in 2017, Si's job was to fashion the reeds that are inserted in every patented duck call.
 Si thought that it is an easy job and was depicted in Duck Dynasty as having difficulties staying on task; he often sought breaks to take a nap or play around with equipment in the warehouse.